gokepelemo/Test-Arch/README.md

   - BUILD_ACCESS_KEY_ID: Access key ID of the DO Spaces bucket.
 Can be generated [here](https://cloud.digitalocean.com/spaces/access_keys).
   - BUILD_SECRET_ACCESS_KEY: Secret access key of the DO Spaces bucket.
 Can be generated [here](https://cloud.digitalocean.com/spaces/access_keys).
   - BUILD_SPACES_ENDPOINT: Endpoint of the DO Spaces bucket.
-  - CODE_REPOSITORY: Full URL of the repository where the application code is deployed to.
+  - CODE_REPOSITORY: Full URL of the git repository where the application codebase is hosted.

 #### Steps to Setup
 1. Clone this repository